ardahs/EbFVM-3D/README.md

 This code is associated with the paper:

-**Modelling Heterogeneous Interfaces using Element-based Finite Volumes** Suhaib Ardah, Francisco J. Profito and Daniele Dini (2026).
+**Modelling Heterogeneous Interfaces using Element-based Finite Volumes** by Suhaib Ardah, Francisco J. Profito and Daniele Dini (2026).

 It includes the core solver, benchmark cases, and reference material required to reproduce the results reported in the manuscript and to extend the framework to new geometries and applications.